What Is Squarespace?

 Webflow | Intermediate+ | Very high | Moderate | Steeper learning curve; some features (email campaigns, booking, memberships) require third-party integrations |

-WordPress | Beginner+ | Moderate‑High | Plugins often needed | Higher maintenance; relies on plugins for core features; hosting and security are your responsibility |
+WordPress with a Page Builder | Beginner+ | Moderate‑High | Plugins needed | Higher maintenance; relies on plugins for core features; hosting and security are your responsibility |

 Who It’s For

-Want everything in one place — Your site builder, hosting, and basic tools managed under a single subscription.
+Want everything in one place: Your site builder, hosting, and basic tools managed under a single subscription.

-Prefer to design, not debug — Your team needs a modern template that can be customized without code.
+Prefer to design, not debug: Your team needs a modern template that can be customized without code.

-Operate in an industry where presentation matters — B2B, professional services, home services, authors, photographers, consultants, and similar industries.
+Operate in an industry where presentation matters: B2B, professional services, home services, authors, photographers, consultants, and similar industries.

 Limitations to Consider